 Chin-Jie Melodie Liu 劉沁潔

-Chin-Jie Melodie Liu is an emerging Taiwanese artist based in Canberra, Australia.
-In 2020, Liu completed a Bachelor of Visual Arts with Honours under Printmedia & Drawing at the Australian National University (ANU).
-Liu is currently pursuing a Master of Museum and Heritage Studies at the ANU.
+In 2020, Liu completed a Bachelor of Visual Arts with Honours in Printmedia & Drawing at the Australian National University (ANU) and a Master of Museum and Heritage Studies in 2021.

-Liu is the recipient of the 2020 ANU School of Art & Design Emerging Arts Support Scheme (EASS) Patrons Honours Scholarship, Megalo Print Studio & Gallery Residency Award, Country to Coast Residency and Exhibition Award, Gallery of Small Things Exhibition Award, and the Gray Smith and Joan Scott Prize.
+Liu was the recipient of the 2020 ANU School of Art & Design Emerging Arts Support Scheme (EASS) Patrons Honours Scholarship, Megalo Print Studio & Gallery Residency Award, Country to Coast Residency and Exhibition Award, Gallery of Small Things Exhibition Award, and the Gray Smith and Joan Scott Prize.

 Through the ANU School of Art & Design exchange program, Liu studied at the École nationale supérieure des beaux-arts in Paris, France, and was the recipient of the 2019 Westende Travel Grant.